 Pain is the hallmark symptom of kidney stones.
 They typically cause pain in your lower back and sides and painful, burning urination.
 Other signs of kidney stones include:

 A man might have pain in the tip of his penis if he has kidney stones.
-You should never ignore any of these symptoms.
-Call Urology Associates of Mobile if you think you might have kidney stones.
+You should never ignore any of these symptoms and should seek professional help if you suspect kidney stones.

 Your doctor begins by reviewing your symptoms and medical history.
-If they suspect you have a kidney stone, they order additional testing, including urine and blood tests, CT scans, and X-rays.
+If they suspect you have a kidney stone, the doctor will order additional testing, including urine and blood tests, CT scans, and X-rays.